Presentations

 For most developers and their managers, interviewing candidates to join the team is a process frought with uncertainty, deep feelings of imposter syndrome, outright feelings of competition, not to mention all those HR regulations.
 Coupled with the constant reminders about the costs of a "bad hire", interviewing becomes one of ...

-"Busy Manager's Guide to Meetings"
+"Busy Manager's Guide to Successful Meetings"

 Meetings!
 Clearly, if there is one topic that everyone inside of a technology organization loves to hold up as the single most responsible thing for why nothing gets done, it's the loathesome meeting.
 Too many long meetings, too many people in meetings, too many boring meetings, too many... meetings.